dmytkost/HAZOP2RDF/README.md

 * `cli importer cmd-read-hazop-data`- to read the HAZOP data if its config is available
 * `cli importer cmd-build-hazop-graphs`- to build HAZOP graphs, save it locally and upload to Fuseki server, if the server is up

-### Exporter
+## Exporter

-This API exports RDF-Data either from local directory or from Fuseki server, if it is available.
+This API exports RDF-Graphs to Excel either from local directory or from Fuseki server, if it is available.

 Command: `cli exporter`